Numbers 1-0: Description

 These ten objects are fabricated from sheets of cut and rolled aluminum into the forms of Arabic numerals, or “numbers.”
 Each number is 8' tall, 8' wide, and 4' deep, and weighs between 600 and 1000 lbs.
 Each number is painted with a two-color scheme: one color for the front and back sides, and then a separate color for the interior and exterior panels.
 The range of colors includes four shades of blue and red; three shades of green; two shades of orange, yellow, and white; and one shade of purple, grey, and black.

-The numbers are not exhibited in numerical order; they have been arranged by the artist to represent dates of personal significance.
-Each number is mounted onto a custom-fit aluminum base (resting on a center post) that rests on a square concrete block.
-All numbers are approximately the same total height and width, but vary in linear design depending on the shape of the number.
+The numerical sequence does not follow a conventional order; the artist has intentionally organized them to symbolize dates of personal importance.
+Each number is affixed to a customized aluminum base, supported by a central post, and placed on a square concrete block.
+While all the numbers share a similar overall height and width, their linear designs differ based on the individual shapes of the numbers.

 The artist's name, year of production (varies from 1980 to 1983), copyright symbol, and the foundry mark (Lippincott) have been stamped into either the right or left side of each number.

 The sculpture's appeal and accessibility spring from the artist's use of everyday material—numbers, rich colors, and the typography of advertising.
 Though Indiana is best known as a Pop art artist, his color choices—vivid hues and contrasts between different surfaces—and how the numbers are arranged together—staggered, overlapping, nonlinear—reflect his interest in Op-Art.